With a new emphasis on learning and development programs, it’s easy to focus on individual learning. But what is organizational learning?

 Individuals can transfer knowledge to the organization

-By using the new knowledge base to inform decision-making, design efficiency routines, and change processes, managers can transfer their individual knowledge to the organization as a whole.
+By using the new knowledge base to inform decision-making, design efficiency routines and change processes, managers can transfer their individual knowledge to the organization as a whole.

-Think of organizational learning as the comprehensive knowledge-sharing structure of the organization.
+Think of organizational learning as the comprehensive knowledge-sharing structure within the organization.
 Individual managers or groups of employees are all learners and can become assets.
 They share that information with the business, which then uses it to change its practices.